dkdawkins/angular-practice/README.md

 - /my-app$ ng serve --open : Run the Angular application and automatically open a browser for it
 - /my-app$ ng generate component <cname> : Generate a new component under src/app; import & declare the new component in app.module.ts
 - /my-app$ ng generate service <sname> : Generate a new service class under src/app
+- /my-app$ ng generate module <mname> : Generate a new module class under src/app
+  - Adding '--flat' places the generated module into src/app instead of a separate folder
+  - Adding '--module=app' registers the generated module in the imports of AppModule

 # Debugging
 - In a browser, you can hit F12 or FN+F12 to view the dev tools